Robert Heuberger: Life and career

 He was the father of the entrepreneurs Günter and Rainer Heuberger.
-Günter Heuberger was an media entrepreneur (Radio Top, Tele Top) and Rainer Heuberger was Zurich's former cantonal councilor (SVP) of Siska Verwaltungs AG.
+Günter Heuberger was a media entrepreneur (Radio Top, Tele Top) and Rainer Heuberger was Zurich's former cantonal councilor (SVP) of Siska Verwaltungs AG.

 Engagement

 Heuberger's public commitments include funding for the establishment of the Club of Rome in Winterthur, setting up the non-profit «Robert and Ruth Heuberger Foundation» in 1987, as well as founding an innovation prize for young entrepreneurs.
 In 2007, the City of Winterthur awarded him the prize of the "Winterthur Lion".
 In 2013, Heuberger opposed the popular initiative to abolish conscription by means of double-page advertisements.

 Honors

 The asteroid 82232 Heuberger, discovered by Markus Griesser at the Swiss Eschenberg Observatory in 2001, has been named in honor of Robert and Ruth Heuberger's commitment to social and cultural institutions.
 The official naming citation was published by the Minor Planet Center on 13 July 2004 (M.P.C.
 52327).